KushalGajera/traveler/README.md

 The website uses a basic API to manage traveler trips, flights, and hotels.

 The API is provided through the server.js file.

+I have only created to api not use  in code.